civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(1)** The definitions **child** and **parent** in subsection 206.5(1) of the `Canada Labour Code` are replaced by the following:

-    **child** means a person who is under **25** years of age. (**enfant**)
+    **child** means a person who is under 25 years of age. (**enfant**)

     **parent**, with respect to a child, means

-    a person who, in law, is a parent **of the child**;
+    a person who, in law, is a parent of the child;

-    **a person, other than a person referred to in paragraph (a), who, in law**
+    a person, other than a person referred to in paragraph (a), who, in law

-    has custody of **the child** or, in Quebec, parental authority over the child,
+    has custody of the child or, in Quebec, parental authority over the child,

-    is the guardian of **the child** or, in Quebec, the tutor **or curator** to the person of the child, or
+    is the guardian of the child or, in Quebec, the tutor or curator to the person of the child, or

     has decision-making responsibility, as defined in subsection 2(1) of the `Divorce Act`, in respect of the child;

-    **a person** with whom the child is placed for the purposes of adoption under the laws governing adoption in the province in which the person resides; or
+    a person with whom the child is placed for the purposes of adoption under the laws governing adoption in the province in which the person resides; or

     a person prescribed to be a parent by regulations made under paragraph 209.4(f). (**parent**)

   **(2)** Subsections 206.5(3) and (4) of the Act are replaced by the following:

-    **(3)** Every employee is entitled to and shall be granted a leave of absence from employment of up to **104** weeks if the employee is the parent of a child who has disappeared and it is probable, considering the circumstances, that the child disappeared as a result of a crime.
+    **(3)** Every employee is entitled to and shall be granted a leave of absence from employment of up to 104 weeks if the employee is the parent of a child who has disappeared and it is probable, considering the circumstances, that the child disappeared as a result of a crime.

     **(4)** An employee is not entitled to a leave of absence if

       the employee is charged with the crime; or

-      **in the case of an employee referred to in subsection (2), the child was 14 years of age or older at the time of the crime** and it is probable, considering the circumstances, that the child was a party to the crime.
+      in the case of an employee referred to in subsection (2), the child was 14 years of age or older at the time of the crime and it is probable, considering the circumstances, that the child was a party to the crime.

   **(3)** Paragraph 206.5(5)(b) of the Act is replaced by the following:

-    ends 104 weeks after the day on which the death or disappearance, **as the case may be**, occurs.
+    ends 104 weeks after the day on which the death or disappearance, as the case may be, occurs.

   **(4)** Paragraph 206.5(6)(a) of the Act is replaced by the following:

-    **on the 14th day** after the day on which the child is found, if the child is found during the **104**-week period, but no later than the end of the **104**-week period; or
+    on the 14th day after the day on which the child is found, if the child is found during the 104-week period, but no later than the end of the 104-week period; or

   **(5)** Subsection 206.5(8) of the Act is replaced by the following: